0xChimra/Bit-Guide/README.md

 15. Once you have successfully created an account, **go back to** [**https://mail.yandex.com/**](https://mail.yandex.com/) **and enter your login information for the account you created earlier.**

 16. **Open the verification email** you received from LocalCoinSwap.com.
-If its not in your Inbox, make sure to check the Spam and Subscriptions folders.
+If it is not in your Inbox, make sure to check the Spam and Subscriptions folders.

 17. **Click “Verify Email!”**